I have and will always be a fan of all things Lovecraftian. To me, H.P. Lovecraft, still to this

 really sell the primary tone of the film, which is that it’s very darkly humorous.

-the couple that shows up, first, being Arnold and Valderrama who decided to drop by in a “surprise-
+couple that shows up, first, being Arnold and Valderrama who decided to drop by in a “surprise-we’

-we’re-in-town” manner are not at all expected to have to deal with.
-No, the intended others coming
+re-in-town” manner are not at all expected to have to deal with.
+No, the intended others coming to

-to dinner show up moments later individually being Slaysman’s character who is dolled up
+dinner show up moments later individually being Slaysman’s character who is dolled up apparently

-apparently for a blind date pairing with Charlie (Holmberg’s Cthulhu looking humanoid demon
+for a blind date pairing with Charlie (Holmberg’s Cthulhu looking humanoid demon character) also

-character) also dressed as nicely as possible despite his obvious demonic looking hands and
+dressed as nicely as possible despite his obvious demonic looking hands and demon-tentacled-

-demon-tentacled-multi-eyed face.
-Charlie’s appearance is no big deal at all and completely
+multi-eyed face.
+Charlie’s appearance is no big deal at all and completely ignored by everyone

-quickly, hilariously and does end in rather expected, Lovecraftian fashion of sorts.
-This short film
+hilariously and does end in rather expected, Lovecraftian fashion of sorts.
+This short film is not to

-is not to be missed, and it’s one that immediately makes you want to be on the waiting list for
+be missed, and it’s one that immediately makes you want to be on the waiting list for whatever this

-whatever this same crew of film makers decide to film next.
-I am definitely expecting to hear bigger
+same crew of film makers decide to film next.
+I am definitely expecting to hear bigger and bigger

 See.
 This.
 Film.
 It’s THAT good.